Pension death benefits and inheritance tax changes from April 2027

 • The existing exemptions for pension death benefits passing to a surviving spouse or a civil partner if they are a long-term UK resident, or registered charity will be maintained.

-• Personal representatives can instruct scheme administrators to withhold 50% of the taxable benefits for up to 15 months after the end of the month in which the individual died.
+• Personal representatives or prospective personal representatives can instruct scheme administrators to withhold 50% of the benefit entitlement for up to 15 months after the end of the month in which the individual died.

 • Personal representatives or the beneficiaries can instruct scheme administrators to pay inheritance tax direct to HMRC.